Open-Attestation/documentation-website/website/docs/docs-section/how-does-it-work/document-integrity.md

 ---
+id: document-integrity
 title: Document Integrity
 sidebar_label: Document Integrity
 ---

 OpenAttestation ensures that the content of the document has not been modified since the document was created, with the exception of data removed using the built-in [obfuscation mechanism](/docs/developer-section/libraries/remote-files/open-attestation#obfuscating-data).
-Let's explore how it works.

 The Ethereum tutorial shows you how to [wrap a document](/docs/integrator-section/verifiable-document/ethereum/wrapping-document) and [issue it](/docs/integrator-section/verifiable-document/ethereum/issuing-document) into a document store.